The acquisition and share interest figures above do not reflect follow-on investments or partial realizations.

 In August 2012, Helios completed an investment of $62 million in Eland Oil & Gas, acquiring a 29.36% interest in the company.
 In addition to the initial investment, we also secured a two-year option on an additional $16 million at the same price.
 Upon exercise of the option, on a fully-diluted basis, Helios would hold a 34.24% interest.
 The proceeds of our investment (and additional capital raised simultaneously from third parties) were used to fund the acquisition from a Shell / Total / ENI joint venture of a 45% stake in an onshore Nigerian oilfield known as OML 40, with the balance held by the Nigerian National Petroleum Company.
 The company was listed on AIM immediately following the closing of the deal with Helios.

-“In December 2009, an investor group led by Helios completed the $146.8 million acquisition of INM Outdoor (since re-named Continental Outdoor Media) from Independent News & Media PLC.
-With operations in South Africa and 13 additional countries in Sub-Saharan Africa (Angola, Botswana, Lesotho, Malawi, Mauritius, Madagascar, Mozambique, Namibia, Swaziland, Tanzania, Uganda, Zambia and Zimbabwe), Continental Outdoor Media (“Continental Outdoor”) offers its customers unparalleled access to a network of over 38,000 advertising opportunities.
+In December 2009, an investor group led by Helios completed the $146.8 million acquisition of INM Outdoor, now called Continental Outdoor Media (“Continental Outdoor”), from Independent News & Media plc.
+The Helios interest totals 68.8%.
+With operations in South Africa and 13 additional countries in sub-Saharan Africa (Angola, Botswana, Lesotho, Malawi, Mauritius, Madagascar, Mozambique, Namibia, Swaziland, Tanzania, Uganda, Zambia and Zimbabwe), Continental Outdoor offers its customers unparalleled access to a network of over 42,000 advertising opportunities.

 In August 2004, Helios took over joint management of the Modern Africa fund, a fully-invested but severely distressed Africa-focused private equity fund, in a transaction valuing the 55% interest in Afsat Communications at $2.7 million.
 Afsat, headquartered in Kenya, was formed to provide high-end satellite-based data network solutions for corporate and governmental organizations in east and central Africa.
 Helios has provided management with hands-on support for the company's expansion into the larger and more lucrative consumer market segment as well as its geographic expansion across the sub-Saharan region (including Nigeria, the region's single largest market).
 In June, 2007, the company reached a merger agreement with MWEB, South Africa's leading Internet service provider, valuing the Modern Africa interest at $24 million, implying a 3-year internal rate of return of approximately 115%.